-It’s hard to deny that Manchester is one of the most influential cities in the world.
+It’s hard to deny that Manchester is up there with the most influential cities in the world.
 From splitting the atom to creating a graphene sieve that can turn seawater into drinking water, discoveries and inventions made in Manchester have shaped the world we live in today.

 1. Dalton’s Atomic Theory

 Between 1803-1807, John Dalton proposed a new theory of the nature of atoms, which became known as ‘Dalton’s Atomic Theory’.
 The theory proposed that all matter was composed of atoms, indivisible and indestructible building blocks – and remains on of the most important theories in science today.

 2. Modern computer science

 Computer pioneer, codebreaker and mathematical genius, Alan Turing, is famous for cracking Nazi Germany’s Enigma code, resulting in the shortening of WWII (and no doubt saving countless lives).
 Widely regarded as the father of the modern computer, much of his ground-breaking work was done at the University of Manchester.